cjdbarlow/Part-One/cox_inhibitors.md

 Secondary to increased leukotriene synthesis due to increased arachidonic acid levels.
 Occurs in 20% of asthmatics with NSAID use.

 * **Platelet dysfunction**
-A consequence of COX-1 inhibiton only, and may result in increased perioperative bleeding risk (though decreased AMI and CVA risk).
+A consequence of COX-1 inhibition only, and may result in increased perioperative bleeding risk (though decreased AMI and CVA risk).

 * **Thrombotic events**, including MI and CVA
 Risk is greater with **COX-2** inhibitors, due to **selective inhibition of prostacyclin**. with NNH for non-fatal MI being 500 patient-years, and NNH for fatal MI being 1000 patient-years.